The Art Law Review: Brazil

-Moreover, Article 20 of Law No. 3924 of 1961 states that 'no object which presents archaeological or prehistorical, numismatic or artistic interest shall be transferred abroad, without an express licence' from the Institute of National Historic and Artistic Heritage (Iphan), as a permit that specifies the objects to be exported.
-Failure to comply with the said provision shall result in the summary seizure of the object in question and its delivery to Iphan, notwithstanding other legal sanctions.24
+Moreover, Article 20 of Law No. 3924 of 1961 states that 'no object which presents archaeological or prehistorical, numismatic or artistic interest shall be transferred abroad, without an express licence' from Iphan, as a permit that specifies the objects to be exported.
+Failure to comply with the said provision shall result in the summary seizure of the object in question and its delivery to Iphan, notwithstanding other legal sanctions.32

-For definitive export, the packing list, air waybill (AWB) and Iphan's permit to export the item are generally required, along with other documents, and details of the domestic and international means of transport, the packaging, collection, storage and insurance.27 In this type of export, when works are sold abroad, only income tax applies.28
+For definitive export, the packing list, air waybill (AWB) and Iphan's permit to export the item are generally required, along with other documents, and details of the domestic and international means of transport, the packaging, collection, storage and insurance.35 In this type of export, when works are sold abroad, only income tax applies.36

 iv Art finance

-Over the years, the Brazilian state has created tax incentive legislation for the cultural sector, whose pinnacle is Law No. 8313 of 1991 (the Federal Law for Cultural Incentive, popularly referred to as the Rouanet Law).36 This Act makes it possible for natural and legal persons to sponsor various cultural projects – a public work of art, exhibition, fair, festival, production and printing of books or catalogues or creation or works – and deduct part or the total amount of the financial support given from what is due as income tax.37 In addition to the Rouanet Law, applicable at federal level, there are laws for cultural incentive in states and municipalities that follow the same tax-deduction system.38
+Over the years, the Brazilian state has created tax incentive legislation for the cultural sector, the pinnacle of which is Law No. 8313 of 1991 (the Federal Law for Cultural Incentive, popularly referred to as the Rouanet Law).44 This Act makes it possible for natural and legal persons to sponsor various cultural projects – a public work of art, exhibition, fair, festival, production and printing of books or catalogues, or creation of works – and deduct part or the total amount of the financial support given from what is due as income tax.45 At the end of July 2021, the federal administration published Federal Decree No. 10755/2021, bringing new regulations regarding the Rouanet Law.
+Critics of the Decree accuse the government of dismantling the federal mechanisms for fostering culture.46 In addition to the Rouanet Law, applicable at federal level, there are laws for cultural incentive in states and municipalities that follow the same tax-deduction system.47

 i Moral rights

-By virtue of the artist's death, the right to integrity and some other moral rights are transferred to the artist's heirs.45
+By virtue of the artist's death, the right to integrity and some other moral rights are transferred to the artist's heirs.54

 ii Resale rights